titi0267/Area/back/Readme.md

 }
 ```

-5. You can define a params object which contain data available to be injected in the reaction paramater by a user
+5. You can define a params object which contains data available to be injected in the reaction paramater by a user
    Here is a params object example:

 ```ts